 Looking at all the different topics covered in this module you may have noticed that a few of the real-world contexts explored in the module involve issues that some people may find personally emotive or currently sensitive.
 Individual content warnings will be given before such material is presented, outlining the issues to be covered and suggesting ways in which you might engage with it if it is personally relevant to you.
-Before signing up we invite you to look through the topics covered (as described above) and to consider whether this is the right time to undertake this module.

 Supporting study materials